Agricultural Landscape Understanding At Country-Scale: Additional Results

-In \cref{tab:counts} and \cref{tab:area}, we provide quantitative results as counts of different features and their respective areas.
-Certain features like trees are not counted because we only identify separated clusters of trees and not individual trees. \cref{tab:counts_excl} and \cref{tab:area_excl} represent the counts of different features and respective areas after excluding non agricultural regions such as mountains, desserts and urban land use.
+In Tables \ref{tab:counts} and \ref{tab:area}, we provide quantitative results as counts of different features and their respective areas.
+Certain features like trees are not counted because we only identify separated clusters of trees and not individual trees.